mesosphere-backup/vny/README.md

 docker run -p 8080:80 mesosphere/vny
 ```

-1. Let's add both of these files to the git index and push them up to Docker Hub:
+1. Let's add both of these files to the git index and push them up to GitHub:

 ```
 git add index.html